-Several different technologies exist that use air treatment to clean up contaminated sites:
+Several different technologies exist that use Vapour Mitigation to clean up contaminated sites:

 - Soil Vapour Extraction (SVE) consists of active extraction of soil vapours from above the water table for aboveground treatment.